bertomartin/git-recipes/content/03-object-database.md

 ## Example application: waterbug, a simple URL shortener

-To illustrate how Git stores its information internally, we will be building a very (_very_) simple URL web application.
+To illustrate how Git stores its information internally, we will be building a very (_very_) simple web application.
 We will use Ruby to write our very own URL shortener, not unlike popular services like bit.ly, j.mp and t.co.
 The premise is simple: the user visits a short URL containing a unique key that maps to a longer URL somewhere else on the web.
-Our application will look up that key and redirect the user.
+Our application will look up that key and redirect the user to the longer URL.

 I have decided to write it using the [Sinatra web framework][sinatra], and I have come up with the following application in `app.rb`: